 On May 23, 2003, the Administration imposed sanctions on NORINCO and Iran's Shahid Hemmat Industrial Group, under Executive Order (E.O.)
 12938 (as amended by E.O.
 13094).
 According to U.S. officials, the Administration banned imports from NORINCO for two years (worth over \$100 million annually), because it transferred missile technology to Iran, even after the PRC issued missile technology export controls in August 2002, that would assist the development of medium- or long-range ballistic missiles, reported Reuters (May 22) and Wall Street Journal (May 23, 2003).
 E.O.
 12938 requires sanctions if the Secretary of State determines that a foreign person has "materially contributed or attempted to contribute materially" to WMD or missile proliferation.

 Again on June 26, 2003, the Administration imposed sanctions under the Iran Nonproliferation Act on five PRC entities (including NORINCO) and one North Korean entity.
 The State Department noted that it added in the Act's required report to Congress (a classified report was submitted on June 25) transfers of items that have the potential to make a "material contribution" to WMD, cruise missiles, or ballistic missiles, even if the items fall below the parameters of multilateral export control lists.
-The DCI reported in November 2003 that, in the first half of 2003, PRC (and former Soviet and North Korean) entities continued to supply ballistic missile-related equipment, technology, and expertise to Iran, which is pursuing longer-range missiles.
+The DCI reported in November 2004 that, in the second half of 2003, PRC (and former Soviet and North Korean) entities continued to supply ballistic missile-related equipment, technology, and expertise to Iran, which is pursuing longer-range missiles.
 The report also said that PRC entities provided missile-related assistance to Iran that helped it to advance toward its goal of self-sufficient production of ballistic missiles.
-On April 1, 2004, the Bush Administration imposed sanctions under the Iran Nonproliferation Act based on "credible information" that five PRC entities (along with other foreign entities) transferred unspecified prohibited items to Iran.